 While interest can technically be compounded at any time frequency, the most common frequencies are daily, monthly, quarterly, semiannually, and annually.
-These are also the available options in our APY calculator.
+These are also available options in our APY calculator.

 So, they are similar in that they both annualize the interest rate (and why they both have “annual” in their names).